Terminal Commands

 When tar has been used to collect many files into one archive file, it is referred to as a tarball.

-• tar -cvzf <name of tarball>.tgz /path/to/source/folder
+tar -cvzf <name of tarball>.tgz /path/to/source/folder

 This uses tar to archive the directory and then gzip to compress it.
 The arguments are as follows: compress, zip, verbose and file.

-In x mode this changes the directories after opening the archive but before extracting entries from the archive.
-In c and r mode this changes the directory before adding the following files.
+xmode this changes the directories after opening the archive but before extracting entries from the archive.
+Incandrmode this changes the directory before adding the following files.-t: List archive contents to stdout.
+Prints the absolute path of all the files in the archive.

 GNU tar